feymanpriv/DOLG-paddle/README.md

 ## Training

-- Pytorch Version: There are increasing inquiries for Pytorch codes and models,  we have had our pytorch models and codes ready.
+- Pytorch Version: There are increasing inquiries for Pytorch codes and models,  we have had our pytorch models and codes ready [here](https://github.com/feymanpriv/DOLG).
 If you really need them for RESEARCH purpose,  please contact the authors in private (yangminbupt@outlook.com).

 ## Evaluation